michelleconville/oir_events/README.md

 A site wide favicon was implemented.
 This provides an image in the tabs header to allow the user to easily identify the website if they have multiple tabs open.

+## Testing

+Due to the amount of information regarding testing, it has been detailed in the following [Test document](https://github.com/michelleconville/oir_events/blob/main/TESTING.md).

 ## Security Features and Defensive Design

 For user authentication, Django's allauth was used for login and sign up functionality.